 disorder.
 Coping with stress uses many different cognitive

-functions of the brains such as recognising the symptoms,
+functions such as recognising the symptoms, identifying causes,

 A brain injury has been likened to having a couple of lanes

 closed down on a six lane highway.
 While the traffic is light there